dashbitco/nimble_pool/README.md

 end
 ```

-### HTTP1-based example
+### HTTP/1-based example

-The pool below uses [Mint](https://hexdocs.pm/mint) for HTTP1 connections.
+The pool below uses [Mint](https://hexdocs.pm/mint) for HTTP/1 connections.
 It establishes connections eagerly.
-A better approach may be to establish connections lazily on checkout, as done by [Finch](https://github.com/keathley/finch), which is built on top of Mint+NimbleOptions.
+A better approach may be to establish connections lazily on checkout, as done by [Finch](https://github.com/keathley/finch), which is built on top of [Mint](https://github.com/elixir-mint/mint) + [NimbleOptions](https://github.com/dashbitco/nimble_options).

 ```elixir
 defmodule HTTP1Pool do